-IV-15.
-For scheduled and non-scheduled stops and overnight stops during road transport, the vehicle is to be parked away from areas that are regularly occupied by members of the public.
+IV-12.
+For scheduled and non-scheduled stops during road transport, the vehicle is to be parked away from areas that are regularly occupied by members of the public.

-IV-16.
+IV-13.
 In the event of an incident (falling, crushing or fire) during storage or loading of the radioactive consignment on to the vehicle, Mr./Ms. X will take the following measures: